NileRiva/ECSE3038_lab1/README.md

     (5 marks)

+Note: There was a file generated called testignore.py to demonstrate the implementation of .gitignore
 ## JOKE
 Two bytes meet.
 The first byte asks, “Are you ill?”
 The second byte replies, “No, just feeling a bit off.”